 This course is an introduction to elementary techniques of statistics and emphasizes exploratory data analysis, design of observational and experimental studies, and the use of statistical inference in the study of population parameters.
 The course includes both confidence intervals and hypothesis test procedures.
 Topics will include z-scores, t-test, ANOVA, and chi-square.
-This course is designed for Psychology majors and Psychology minors.
-Prerequisite: Sophomore standing.
+This course is designed for Psychology majors.
+Offered annually in the Fall semester